-The list goes on, I use a lot of tools but those are the ones I use most frequently.
+The list goes on, I use a lot of tools, but those are the ones I use most frequently.

-Just search for those tools in Google, some of them are already pre-installed in Kali.
+Just search for those tools in Google.
+Some of them are already pre-installed in Kali.
 There are always install instructions on the Github pages for each tool.
 Learn how to do this.
 I have also written a little tool called the ceos3c-baseline-installer.
-It’s written in Python and I usually run it on a fresh Kali Installation.
+It’s written in Python, and I usually run it on a fresh Kali Installation.

-Tip 8 – Setting up a VPN
+Step 11 – Setting up a VPN

 So I always have VPN Setup that automatically connects the VPN once I boot the system.
 But ideally, you have that set up on your Router.
 That ensures that all your Internet traffic is routed through the VPN.

-Being a Bug Bounty Hunter, I need to be able to quickly change IP’s to avoid bans on websites.
-NordVPN serves me well as I have set up an alias and just need to type “reconnect” and NordVPN automatically reconnects to a new node, providing me with a fresh IP Address.
+Being a Bug Bounty Hunter, I need to be able to quickly change IPs to avoid bans on websites.
+NordVPN serves me well as I have set up an alias and just need to type “reconnect,” and NordVPN automatically reconnects to a new node, providing me with a fresh IP Address.

-To login you type:
+To log in, you type:

 To connect you type:

 This connects you to NordVPN.
-To show settings and modify them type:
+To show settings and modify them, type:

-Tip 9 – Educate yourself!
+Step 12 – Educate yourself!